 Alternatively, if you believe that the debt is not payable, you should seek to set aside the CCJ by making an application to the county court which ordered the CCJ or county court Judgment.

-Please contact one of our expert county court lawyers now for your informal and friendly consultation.
+Please contact one of our expert county court lawyers now for an informal and friendly consultation no matter your situation.
 At Francis Wilks & Jones, we have all the county court experience needed to handle any type of county court problem.
 We offer quick and effective county court advice, whatever your situation.
 Don’t delay.
 Call now for a friendly consultation.